L2GS-19101360/suico-reactjs-contactlist/README.md

    - Click "Go" to import the SQL database into your XAMPP MySQL server.

+**Start the React Application:**

+   - Open a terminal and navigate to the root folder of your React.js project.

+   - Install the project dependencies by running:

+     ```bash
+     npm install
+     ```

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).